donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 > sudo apt update
 > sudo apt full-upgrade
 ~~~

+8.)
+Check if the boot order is still set correctly.
+If not set USB boot in the Advanced Options menu as done before.

 That was a lot of configuration, but congratulations: You have now successfully installed Raspberry OS on your SSD! :)